passy/purescript-errors/docs/Data/EitherR.md

 flipEither :: forall a b.
 Either a b -> Either b a
 ```

-Flip the type variables of 'Either'
+Flip the type variables of `Either`

 #### `ExceptRT`